17.1 – Ordinary least squares regression

 Take a moment to compare the graphs in Figure 1 and 2.
 Setting the scales equal allows you to see that the mid-parent heights were less variable, between 65 and 75 inches, than the mean children height, which ranged from 55 to 80 inches.

 And another example, Figure 3.
-This plot is from the ggplot2()
+This plot is from the ggplot2() function and was generated from within R Commander’s KMggplot2 plug-in.

 Figure 3.
-Finishing times in minutes of 1278 runners by age and gender at the 2013 Jamba Juice Banana 5K in Honolulu, Hawaii.
+Finishing times in minutes of 1278 runners by age and gender at the 2013 Jamba Juice Banana 5K in Honolulu, Hawaiʻi.
 Loess smoothing functions by groups of female (red) and male (blue) runners are plotted along with 95% confidence intervals.

 Figure 3 is a busy plot.
 Because there were so many data points, it is challenging to view any discernible pattern, unlike Figure 1 and 2 plots, which featured less data.
 Use of the loess smoothing function, a transformation of the data to reduce data “noise” to reveal a continuous function, helps reveal patterns in the data:

-- across most ages, men completed 5K faster than did females and
+1. across most ages, men completed 5K faster than did females and

-- there was an inverse, nonlinear association between runner’s age and time to complete the 5K race.
+2. there was an inverse, nonlinear association between runner’s age and time to complete the 5K race.

 Take a look at the X-axis.
 Some runners ages were reported as less than 5 years old (trace the points down to the axis to confirm), and yet many of these youngsters were completing the 5K race in less than 30 minutes.
 That’s 6-minute mile pace!
 What might be some explanations for how pre-schoolers could be running so fast?